-Methods may be validated using samples described in Table 1 (A) colorants and/or (B) other plants.
+Methods may be validated using the samples described in Table 1 parts A-C (one, two, or all of the parts).
 The applied table will be used to define the scope of the analytical method.

 6 System Suitability Tests and/or Analytical Quality Control